 2. Keep the right friends.

 “Iron sharpeneth iron; so a man sharpeneth the countenance of his friend.”—Proverbs 27:17

 “Ointment and perfume rejoice the heart: so doth the sweetness of a man’s friend by hearty counsel.”—Proverbs 27:9

 All of us are human.
 We have the tendency to become down and discouraged if we are not careful.
-Having friends with good spirits, right attitudes and good hearts will do much to keep us on the right path and in the right attitude.
-Hang around those people who lift your spirits, not those who tear you down.
+Having friends with good spirits, right attitudes, and good hearts will do much to keep us on the right path and in the right attitude.
+Spend time with people who lift your spirits, not those who tear you down.